advancedroboticsaws/angel/README.md

 		rostopic list
 		```
 		Check if the topic **/scan** shows up.
-	4. Type the following command to see if there is anything shows up.
+	4. Type the following command to see if anything shows up.

 		```
 		rostopic echo /scan